< Back to Blog Overview

 2. Cheerio– To parse the data we got by making the request through unirest.

 3. Puppeteer– It is a nodejs library that will be used to control and automate headless Chrome or Chromium browsers.
+We will learn more about this later.

 Before we install these libraries we will have to create a dedicated folder for our project.